Before Stonehenge, before the pyramid of Cheops, before Chichen Itza, North American natives built mounds in Louisiana.

-A thriving native culture built North America’s first city at what is known as Poverty Point State Historic Site on the banks of Bayou Macon in West Carroll Parish, northeastern Louisiana.
-Along the Mississippi flood plain lays a complex of pyramid-shaped mounds and concentric ridges from a pre-agricultural society, designated a World Heritage Site earlier this year on June 22, 2014.
+A thriving native culture built North America’s first city at what is known as Poverty Point World Heritage Site on the banks of Bayou Macon in West Carroll Parish, northeastern Louisiana.
+Along the Mississippi flood plain lays a complex of pyramid-shaped mounds and concentric ridges from a pre-agricultural society, designated a World Heritage Site in 2014.